Kia LaBeija

-Kia LaBeija (born Kia Michelle Benbow; March 18, 1990) is an American fine artist.
+Kia Michelle Benbow (Professionally known as Kia LaBeija or Kia; b.
+March 18, 1990) is an American fine artist.
 Her most well known series, 24, is a sociopolitical commentary on the effects of growing up as a young woman of color with HIV.
-She is a former Mother of the Royal House of LaBeija.
+She is a former Mother of the House of LaBeija.

 Biography

 Kia LaBeija was born and raised in Hell's Kitchen, New York.
 Her mother, Kwan Bennett, was born in Subic Bay, Philippines and is Filipino American.
 Her father, drummer Warren Benbow, was born and raised in Brooklyn, New York and is African American.
-She has one brother, actor, producer, artist Kenn Michael.
+She has one brother, actor, producer, and artist Kenn Michael.
 She grew up in Manhattan Plaza and was in the dance program at Alvin Ailey.

 In 1993, LaBeija was diagnosed with HIV at the age of three, having contracted the virus through perinatal (mother-to-child) transmission.
-Her mother, Kwan, passed away of AIDS-related illness when LaBeija was 14.
+Her mother, Kwan, died of AIDS-related illness when LaBeija was 14.

 LaBeija studied the arts at Eugene Lang College of Liberal Arts at The New School in Manhattan.
 At the age of 19, while at The New School, she became involved in the house and ballroom scene.

 Fine art

 Kia LaBeija's work primarily is photography and dance.
 Her series 24 investigates her relationship to growing up with HIV as a woman of color in New York City.
-Her works have been included in group exhibitions, performances, and screenings at dozens of museums around the world.
+Her works have been included in group exhibitions, performances, and screenings at dozens of museums around the world including The Whitney Museum of American Art, The Tate Modern, The Brooklyn Museum, The Studio Museum in Harlem, The Museum of The City of New York, The Bronx Museum of the Arts, Los Angeles County Museum of Art, The International Center for Photography and The Leslie-Lohman Museum of Art.

 LaBeija's work was featured as part of Art AIDS America, a touring group exhibition looking at 30 years of art making around HIV and AIDS.
 The show gained controversial press as there were only 5 black artists out of the 107 featured, with LaBeija being the only black woman.
 In January 2018, she was featured on the cover of Artforum.
 She achieved this without gallery representation, major art collectors, or a solo show.
+She is the 4th black woman to make the cover.
 She is a recipient of a 2019 Creative Capital Award with her partner Taina Larot, and was commissioned by Performa for its 2019 Performa Biennial.